chortlesource/terrain/README.md

 ## Description

 Terrain is a simple procedural world terrain generator that utilises perlin noise to create a world map in c++.
-I have attempted to optimise where possible but expect improvements can be made.
-There are various configuration setting which can be modified within `init.json` to save recompilation.
+I have attempted to optimise where possible but no doubt improvements can be made.
+The application behaviour can be modified by configuring the relevant json files.

 ## Dependencies
 - C++17